There’s me. I’m in the college loos. I’m 19 years old, and I’m jumping up and down, hoping my period will start.

 It’s not even actually due.
 I haven’t a clue about my body.
 Cycle?
 What’s that?

-Fast forward 21 years (or so) and i’m married to Jon.
+Fast forward 21 years (or so) and i’m married to J*.
 We have a one year old boy and we’re trying for our second child.
 But it’s just not happening.
 It never happened.
 Who knew…it’s actually really hard to get pregnant?

-There’s a few bones I’d like to pick with my Mother, and ‘my sister’s in arms’.
+There’s a few bones I’d like to pick with my mother, and ‘my sister’s in arms’.
 There are so many issues that, only in hindsight I realise had been ‘out of bounds’.
 Topics we never quite got round to talking about.
 Periods, child labour…and the Menopause!

 It’s taken four months of bleeding, dishing out of blood stopping drugs and painkillers to be referred by my GP to a gynecologist…and here we are.
 Perimenopause.